merryndconstable/merryndconstable.github.io/index.md

 title: ""
 header:
   overlay_color: "#000"
-  overlay_filter: "0.3"
+  overlay_filter: "0.35"
-  caption: "TACO Lab"
+  caption: "Northumbria University | School of Psychology"
 ---

-# Thinking and Acting in Context

-Welcome to the TACO Lab at Northumbria University (School of Psychology).

-Our research sits at the intersection of:
+# TACO Lab

+**Thinking and Acting in Context** (TACO) Lab is a research group at Northumbria University investigating how context shapes cognition and action.

+## Research Themes

-- Situated cognition
+- Situated cognition and context effects
 - Psychological ownership
-- Joint action
+- Joint action and coordination
-- Applied cognitive psychology

----

-## Our Values

-- Curiosity
-- Rigour
-- Inclusivity
-- Kindness
-- Honesty

----
+- Research collaboration and team science

 ## Join the Lab

-We welcome students interested in cognition, collaboration, and real-world research.
-Information about opportunities can be found on the **Join the Lab** page.
+Interested in PhD, MSc, UG projects, or collaboration?
+Visit **Join the Lab**.